-- 1. Highly skilled workers (§§2/5 and 12/8 AusIBG and § 41 NAG), their partners and dependent children (§46/3 NAG); for 2010 the inflow quota was fixed at 2,645, more or less the same level as in the last couple of years and the same as for 2011.
-The cap has never been reached on a national level; but some regions have set the cap too tightly and have had to raise the cap in the last couple of years without the need to raise the national cap.
-The actual inflows of highly skilled workers of third countries is fairly stable over time, rising between 2006 and 2010 from 548 to 610.
+- 4. Third country citizens and their family members who settle in Austria without wanting to enter the labour market (§§ 42 and 46 NAG); the regulations were amended in the new residence law of 2005, requiring the proof of regular monthly income (double the minimum of unemployment benefits as regulated in § 293 ASVG).
+The quota was raised to 240 in 2011 (after 235 in 2010 and 230 in 2009).
+In this category the cap tends to be rather tight; it was therefore raised in 2012 to 265. - 5.
+Highly skilled workers (until mid 2011 §§2/5 and 12/8 AusIBG and § 41 NAG), their partners and dependent children (§46/3 NAG); for 2010 the inflow quota was fixed at 2,645, more or less the same level as in the last couple of years and the same as for 2011.
+The cap has never been reached on a national level; but some regions have set the cap too tightly and have had to raise the cap in the last couple of years.
+The actual inflows of highly skilled workers of third countries was low and fairly stable over time, rising between 2006 and 2010 from 548 to 610.
 Thus, highly skilled migration is not affected by cyclical economic fluctuations of demand but follows an autonomous trend in line with international economic integration.
-In addition to the highly skilled workers family members enter under the cap.
-Their numbers amounted to 416 in 2010, which is also only slightly more than in 2006 (302) they may access work on the basis of labour market testing.
-(Table 9) - 2.
-Third country citizens who are permanent residents in another EU country and who want to come to Austria for the purpose of work (§8/1/3 NAG) or who want to settle in Austria without accessing the labour market (§49/1 NAG).
-This is a new quota in the revised residence law of 2005 and has been applied for the first time in 2006.
-In 2010 just as in the previous three years, only some 28 people entered Austria under this heading.
+In addition to the highly skilled workers their family members enter under the cap.
+Their numbers amounted to 416 in 2010, which is also only slightly more than in 2006 (302) they were allowed to access work on the basis of labour market testing.